 How Georgia Car Accident Lawsuits Work When a Driver Is From Another State

 When it comes to vacations, many Atlantans enjoy taking a road trip.
-Drivers are paying the lowest prices for gasoline in a number of years and low price are likely to remain for much of 2016, according to AAA.
+Drivers are paying the lowest prices for gasoline in a number of years and low prices are likely to remain for much of 2018, according to AAA.

 While road trips are a wonderful way to spend a family vacation and see new places, they do pose a risk of Georgia car accidents.
 Further, a car accident in Georgia that occurs with a driver from another state—or that occurs when you are traveling through another state—raises legal question of how a claim is filed, and how a lawsuit would work.
 Here is a look into what you need to know about being in car accident in Georgia with an out-of-state traveler:

 As a general rule, a person injured in a car accident caused by an out-of-state driver would seek compensation from the other driver’s insurance company.
 You can report the accident to your own insurance company and they can negotiate with the at-fault out-of-state driver’s insurance company.
 If you cannot reach a satisfactory settlement with the at-fault driver’s insurance company, then you may need to consider filing a lawsuit against the driver and their insurance company.